cybercongress/cybertensor-developer-docs/docs/senate.md

 Delegates elect to join the Senate by using the below command:

 ```
-btcli root register
+ctcli root register
 ```
 as long as they meet all the requirements listed in the above [Requirements](#requirements) section.

-After executing the above `btcli root register` command and the transaction has been included in a block, they can confirm their membership with:
+After executing the above `ctcli root register` command and the transaction has been included in a block, they can confirm their membership with:
 ```
-btcli root list
+ctcli root list
 ```

 ## Voting